AsBuiltReport/AsBuiltReport.Core/CONTRIBUTING.md

 - The code contained within will meet the best practices set by the team wherever possible.

 ### Submitting pull requests
-1. Fork this repository (AsBuiltReport), or if you are developing a report, fork the specific report repository.
-The example below uses the main AsBuiltReport repository in the command examples.
+1. Fork this repository (AsBuiltReport.Core), or if you are developing a report, fork the specific report repository.
+The example below uses the main AsBuiltReport.Core repository in the command examples.
-2. Add `https://github.com/AsBuiltReport/AsBuiltReport.git` as a remote named `upstream`.
+2. Add `https://github.com/AsBuiltReport/AsBuiltReport.Core.git` as a remote named `upstream`.
-    - `git remote add upstream https://github.com/AsBuiltReport/AsBuiltReport.git`
+    - `git remote add upstream https://github.com/AsBuiltReport/AsBuiltReport.Core.git`
 3. Create your feature branch from `dev`.
 4. Work on your feature.
-    - Update CHANGELOG.md in the repository you have worked in with add / remove / change information
+    - Update `CHANGELOG.md` in the repository you have worked in with add / remove / change information
-    - Update README.md in the repository you have worked in with any new information, such as features, instructions, parameters and/or examples
+    - Update `README.md` in the repository you have worked in with any new information, such as features, instructions, parameters and/or examples
 5. Squash commits into one or two succinct commits.
     - `git rebase -i HEAD~n` # n being the number of previous commits to rebase
 6. Ensure that your branch is up to date with `upstream/dev`.